 "In a futuristic city sharply divided between the working class and the city planners, the son of the city's mastermind falls in love with a working-class prophet who predicts the coming of a savior to mediate their differences."

-A star is born!
 On this day in 1938 (in the U.S.), the second of the original Flash Gordon serials -- Flash Gordon's Trip To Mars -- roared into the cinematic heavens!
-Directed by Ford Beebe, Robert F. Hill, and Frederick Stephani, the feature starred Buster Crabbe, Jean Rogers, and Charles Middleton.
+Directed by Ford Beebe, Robert F. Hill, and Frederick Stephani, the feature starred Buster Crabbe, Jean Rogers, Charles Middleton, and others.
 Here's the plot summary as provided by IMDB.com:

 "When a deadly Nitron ray strikes Earth, Flash Gordon and his friends travel to Mars to battle Ming the Merciless and his new ally Queen Azura."